CSJ486/zx-spectrum-tape-image-editor/README.md

  * **Request a Feature:** Open a Feature Request

-*When reporting a bug, please include as much detail as possible, including your device, browser, and the steps to reproduce the error.*
+*When reporting a bug, please include as much detail as possible, including your device, browser, and the steps to reproduce the error.
+(But, this issues will be build and how really are bug is just happen with AI made.)*

 ## 🛠️ Tech Stack
 Made by: Google Gemini Flash, Pro, & ChatGPT.